The Red Bucket - Episode 4. Coating applications in varying service environments

 Tanner: Sure.
 Yeah, that's exactly right.
 So, within our area, our goal is to serve the local owners and those industrial clients by being able to do anything and everything coatings related in a facility.
 We do walkways to handrails to secondary containments to tank linings, high-heat coatings.
 All the surface prep required there within.
 And roof coatings, fireproof coatings, anything from A to Z, we try to take care of it for our customers.

-Working in Diverse Markets
+Working in diverse markets

 Jack: Well, and I think that's really interesting, too, because a lot of the times within our industry, when people hear industrial coatings, they automatically go to oil and gas.
 And there's not just an oil field on every corner in Louisville.
 So, you have to be diversified in order to keep the crews going.
 Not travel, I'm assuming, but I'm assuming you guys do travel.
 So, tell us a little bit about what you guys had to do to diversify and what markets you guys play in.
 I know Food & Beverage is a big one, but go ahead and tell us.